dmalix/secretdata/README.md

 # Secret Data

-Easy data encoding and decoding.
+Easy the encrypting and decrypting a dataset.

 ### Supported Go versions